 - Get your Zen on and take a free, online yoga class.

 - Try Nia, a fun combination of martial arts, dance, and the healing arts.
-You can sign up for a free, trial subscription of Nia TV for 30 days.
+You can sign up for a free, 14-day trial subscription of Nia On Demand.

 - Ever wanted to learn to belly dance?
-You can learn belly dance free online!
+You can learn to belly dance free online!

 - Learn dance routines.
 YouTube, TikTok, and similar platforms are loaded with free instructional videos for virtually any type of dance you'd like to learn.
 So pick a style of dance, head to your favorite site, and learn some new moves.